 Melexis announces two advanced sensor technologies for next-generation temperature measurement

-IR sensor array offers alternative to high-end thermal cameras; quad thermocouple interface addresses automotive sensing to 1,300°C.
+Infrared (IR) sensor array offers alternative to high-end thermal cameras; quad thermocouple interface addresses automotive sensing to 1,300 °C.

 "As well as reinforcing our leadership position in temperature sensing, these two new devices provide further evidence of how inspired engineering can deliver real-world benefits to future applications that support safety, comfort and efficiency," said Damien Macq, Sensor Business Unit Manager at Melexis.
 "As these new technologies illustrate, we have solutions that can address the broadest possible range of temperature sensing requirements, from the demanding performance and reliability needs of harsh, high-temperature automotive environments to the challenges associated with applications that require high-performance, high-quality sensing at competitive price points."